delay4now/main/gandhi-quotes-01.md

 ## On Fighting

 ### Quote 1
+> GANDHI: I praise such courage.
+I need such courage, because in this cause I too am prepared to die.
+But, my friend, there is no cause for which I am prepared to kill ...
+They will imprison us, they will fine us.
+They will seize our possessions.
+But they cannot take away our self-respect if we do not give it to them.
+>
+> VOICE FROM THE GALLERY: Have you been to prison?
+They'll beat us and torture us!
+I say --
+>
 > GANDHI: I am asking you to fight!
 To fight against their anger, not to provoke it!
 We will not strike a blow, but we will receive them.
 And through our pain we will make them see their injustice, and it will hurt, as all fighting hurts!
 But we cannot lose.
 We cannot.
 Because they may torture my body, may break my bones, even kill me...
 They will then have my dead body, not my obedience.

 ### Quote 2